grafana/jsonnet-libs/promvt/README.md

 # Prometheus Visual Toolkit

-This is a web application to help you get insights of your Prometheus installation.
+This is a web application to help you get insights into your Prometheus installation.

 ![Usage overview](screenshot.png?raw=true)